Projected Gradient Methods with Momentum: A convergent projected gradient method with momentum

 The three elements defining $H_k$ can then be determined by imposing the interpolation conditions on three points $(\alpha_1,\beta_1)$, $(\alpha_2,\beta_2)$, and $(\alpha_3,\beta_3)$ different from $(0,0)$:

 and thus by simply solving a $3\times 3$ linear system, which can be handled in closed form.
-The obtainment of a reliable quadratic matrix incurs the cost of a small number of additional function evaluations per iteration (at most 3).
+The {construction} of a reliable quadratic matrix incurs the cost of a small number of additional function evaluations per iteration (at most 3).

-Before formally presenting the algorithm, we summarize its main steps at each iteration: \begin{itemize} \item[(a)] a quadratic subproblem of the form \eqref{prob2x2} is defined, where $H_k\in\mathbb{R}^{2\times 2}$ is a symmetric matrix obtained by the aforementioned interpolation technique; \item[(b)] once a solution $[\alpha_k \ \beta_k]^T$ of \eqref{prob2x2} has been computed, the corresponding search direction of the form \eqref{grad_mom} undergoes a check to ensure the gradient-related property of the whole sequence $\{d_k\}$; \item[(c)] if the test is satisfied, then a standard Armjio-type line search can be performed along $d_k$; otherwise, a suitable modification to $H_k$ is made that guarantees the conditions of Proposition \ref{prop:gr_tilde Hk} to hold: steps (a) (with the modified $H_k$) and (b) (without the check on $d_k$) are then repeated, as well as the Armjio-type line search along the obtained $d_k$. \end{itemize}
+Before formally presenting the algorithm, we summarize its main steps at each iteration: \begin{itemize} \item[(a)] a quadratic subproblem of the form \eqref{prob2x2} is defined, where $H_k\in\mathbb{R}^{2\times 2}$ is a symmetric matrix obtained by the aforementioned interpolation technique; \item[(b)] once a solution $[\alpha_k \ \beta_k]^T$ of \eqref{prob2x2} has been computed, the corresponding search direction of the form \eqref{grad_mom} undergoes a check to ensure the gradient-related property {(with fixed $\phi_\eta$ induced by a constant value $\eta$)} of the whole sequence $\{d_k\}$; \item[(c)] if the test is satisfied, then a standard {Armijo}-type line search can be performed along $d_k$; otherwise, a suitable modification to $H_k$ is made that guarantees the conditions of Proposition \ref{prop:gr_tilde Hk} to hold: steps (a) (with the modified ${\tilde H_k}$) and (b) (without the check on $d_k$) are then repeated, as well as the {Armijo}-type line search along the obtained $d_k$. \end{itemize}

-Algorithm \ref{alg:pgm} describes the instruction of the proposed procedure rigorously and in detail.
-In the following lemma we prove that the modified matrix $\hat H_k$ computed as in lines \ref{step:fix_new}--\ref{step:fix2_new} satisfies the assumptions of Proposition \ref{prop:gr_tilde Hk}.
+Algorithm \ref{alg:pgm} describes the instruction{s} of the proposed procedure rigorously and in detail.
+In the following lemma we prove that the modified matrix ${\tilde H_k}$ computed as in lines \ref{step:fix_new}--\ref{step:fix2_new} satisfies the assumptions of Proposition \ref{prop:gr_tilde Hk}.

-\begin{lemma} Let $\|\hat d_k\|\not=0$, $\|\hat s_k\|\not=0$, and let $\hat H_k$ be the matrix computed in lines \ref{step:fix_new}--\ref{step:fix2_new} of Algorithm \ref{alg:qps}.
-Then, $H_k=D_k\hat H_k D_k$, where $D_k=
+\begin{lemma} Let $\|\hat d_k\|\not=0$, $\|\hat s_k\|\not=0$, and let ${\tilde H_k}$ be the matrix computed in lines \ref{step:fix_new}--\ref{step:fix2_new} of Algorithm {\ref{alg:pgm}}.
+Then, ${\tilde H_k}=D_k\hat H_k D_k$, where $D_k=

 $ and $\hat H_k$ is a $2 \times 2$ symmetric matrix such as $(\hat H_k)_{11}\le \hat\nu_2$ and $\lambda_{\min}(\hat H_k)\ge \hat\nu_1$. \end{lemma}

 \begin{proof} We can explicitly compute the components of $\hat H_k$ as: